Darkeonz/DatabaseEksamensProjekt/README.md

 4) The method HarvestDataFromBooks() from the class ReadAndInsert.cs is harvesting all the books for author, title, and English cities and inserting it into the databases.

 It takes about 3 hours and 15 minutes to harvest all the books and insert them into the databases.
 This is optimized through the use of plinq/threads as well as making sure only upper case possible city names are checked.
+A lot of checks are in place to make sure the data is in correct format.

 ![alt text](https://i.gyazo.com/67d69dbc39ef06e897dbc200a4860eae.png)